 Tapas-style bar snacks and over 40 wines by the glass – a wonderful evening with friends, sorted.
 High seating, banquettes and plenty of standing space make for an informal, European vibe.
 127 – 129 Kensington Church Street, London W8 7LP

 This private members club was set up by wine lovers, and invites fellow wine lovers to join in and share interest in the world’s finest wines with likeminded people.
 Expect amazing vintages, and some high price points.
 67 Pall Mall, London, SW1Y 5ES

 Les 110 has 110 wines by the glass, and this is in part down to innovations like the Coravin system which keeps wines fresh once opened, so restaurants can offer more expensive bottles by the glass.
 But this also makes for a perfect evening of sampling different wines to expand your palate.
 16 Cavendish Square, London, W1G 9DD

-The historic Old Spitalfields Market is now home to a new Italian wine bar, from the owners of the successful Bottles & Battles in Mercato Metropolitano.
+The historic Old Spitalfields Market is home to an Italian wine bar from the owners of the successful Bottles & Battles in Mercato Metropolitano.
 With its friendly and unpretentious environment, it’s the perfect place for budding oenophiles to explore personal tastes and discover something new (alongside delectable Italian bites).
 67 Brushfield Street, London E1 6AA

 This all-day wine bar and kitchen is passionate about coffee, food and wine.
 With a cosy atmosphere and central location, you could find yourself enjoying a few glasses of wine here more and more often… Expect to find something new each time you visit.